iCliniq Logo

 What Is Ackee Poisoning?

-Hypoglycin A is the toxin found in the ackee fruit that can cause acute toxicity.
+Hypoglycin A is a toxin found in the ackee fruit that can cause acute toxicity.
 It is also called Jamaican vomiting sickness or toxic hypoglycemic syndrome.
-This fruit grows in the ackee plant, found in West Africa, southern Florida, the Caribbean, and Central America.
+The fruit grows in the ackee plant, which is found in West Africa, southern Florida, the Caribbean, and Central America.
 Many of these plants are a source of food in many countries.

-Ripe ackee fruit (Blighia sapida) is taken as food and is considered a dietary staple (like cereal grains and tuber) in Jamaica.
-Toxicity occurs only with the ingestion of the unripe ackee fruit.
+Ripe ackee fruit (Blighia sapida) is eaten as food and is considered a dietary staple (like cereal grains and tuber) in Jamaica.
+However, toxicity occurs only with the ingestion of unripe ackee fruit.
 The seeds are also toxic and should not be ingested.

-The ripe ackee fruits are edible, but the unripe fruits are toxic to consume due to hypoglycin A and B. The unripe fruit can cause severe hypoglycemia, often accompanied by convulsions and death.
+The ripe ackee fruits are edible, but the unripe fruits are toxic due to hypoglycin A and B. Consuming unripe fruits can cause severe hypoglycemia, often accompanied by convulsions and death.

 What Are the Symptoms of Ackee Poisoning?